-Melktert is described as a dessert that shows distinctive Dutch traits.
+Melktert is described as an African dessert that shows distinctive Dutch traits.
 Melktert seems to have come straight from Dutch Medieval cooking, via the Dutch settlers in the Cape in the 1600s.
 Some people trace its origin back to a dish described by Thomas van der Noot in 1510 in his recipe book, “Een notabel boexcken van cokeryen” (A Notable Book of Cookery).

 As noted on gastroobscura.com: